FULL LISTS: Bundy, Gladstone and North Burnett candidates

-There is the likelihood of more candidates entering the race, and if you know of any then feel free to email and let us know.
+There is the likelihood of more candidates entering the race, with deadlines closing tomorrow, and if you know of any then feel free to email and let us know.

 But for now, we list those that are on the public record: